The Faculty of Business Administration offers two similar doctoral programs:

 C. Supplementary courses

-Graduate program students must complete at least 12 CP (2 credits awarded per course day).
+Graduate School Doctoral Degree Program students must complete at least 12 CP (2 credits awarded per course day).

 Doctoral courses at the Faculty of Business Administration